Kleene Theorem for Higher-Dimensional Automata

 \section{Abstract}

-We prove a Kleene theorem for higher-dimensional automata (HDAs).
-It states that the languages they recognise are precisely the rational subsumption-closed sets of interval pomsets.
-The rational operations include a gluing composition, for which we equip pomsets with interfaces.
-For our proof, we introduce HDAs with interfaces as presheaves over labelled precube categories and use tools inspired by algebraic topology, such as cylinders and (co)fibrations.
-HDAs are a general model of non-interleaving concurrency, which subsumes many other models in this field.
-Interval orders are used as models for concurrent or distributed systems where events extend in time.
+We prove a Kleene theorem for higher-dimensional automata.
+It states that the languages they recognise are precisely the rational subsumption-closed sets of finite interval pomsets.
+The rational operations on these languages include a gluing composition, for which we equip pomsets with interfaces.
+For our proof, we introduce higher-dimensional automata with interfaces, which are modelled as presheaves over labelled precube categories, and develop tools and techniques inspired by algebraic topology, such as cylinders and (co)fibrations.
+Higher-dimensional automata form a general model of non-interleaving concurrency, which subsumes many other approaches.
+Interval orders are used as models for concurrent and distributed systems where events extend in time.
 Our tools and techniques may therefore yield templates for Kleene theorems in various models and applications.